mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 6. Pinned Virtual Threads

-We said that the JVM mounts a virtual threads to a platform thread, its carrier thread, and execute it until it reaches a blocking operation.
+We said that the JVM mounts a virtual thread to a platform thread, its carrier thread, and executes it until it reaches a blocking operation.
 Then, the virtual thread is unmounted from the carrier thread, and the scheduler decides which virtual thread to schedule on the carrier thread.

-However, there are some cases in which a blocking operation doesn't unmount the virtual thread from the carrier thread, blocking also the underlying carrier thread.
+However, there are some cases where a blocking operation doesn't unmount the virtual thread from the carrier thread, blocking the underlying carrier thread.
 In such cases, we say the virtual is _pinned_ to the carrier thread.
-It's not an error, but it's a behavior that limits the scalability of the application.
-Note that if a carrier thread is pinned, the JVM can always add a new platform thread to the carrier pool, if the configurations of the carrier pool allow it.
+It's not an error, but it's a behavior that limits the application's scalability.
+Note that if a carrier thread is pinned, the JVM can always add a new platform thread to the carrier pool if the configurations of the carrier pool allow it.

 Let's see an example of a pinned virtual thread.
-We define a function simulating an employee that is working hard, but it stops working every 100 milliseconds:
+We define a function simulating an employee that is working hard but stops working every 100 milliseconds:

 Fortunately, there are only two cases in which a virtual thread is pinned to the carrier thread:

 - When it executes code inside a `synchronized` block or method;
 - When it calls a native method or a foreign function (i.e., a call to a native library using JNI).

 Let's see an example pinned virtual thread.
-We want to simulate an employee that need to go to the bathroom.
-The bathroom has only one WC, so the access to the bathroom must be synchronized:
+We want to simulate an employee that needs to go to the bathroom.
+The bathroom has only one WC, so the access to the toilet must be synchronized:

 ```java
 static class Bathroom {